Virgin Islands Catamaran

 The US Dollar is the local currency on both the U.S. and British Virgin Islands.
 Major credit cards are accepted at most USVI stores and hotels, as well as the larger BVI establishments.
 Personal checks are not accepted anywhere.

-There are a few ATMs in the more populated areas; however it is a good idea to take travelers checks (some in small denominations) and cash for any shore excursions, scuba diving, taxis, gratuities and departure tax.
+There are a few ATMs in the more populated areas, mainly on St Thomas and Tortola; however it is highly recomended that you take cash for any shore excursions, scuba diving, taxis, gratuities and departure tax (don't forget departure taxes are only payable in cash so remember to keep some on hand at the end of your trip!).

 Fishing:

-It is a legal requirement that anyone putting a line in BVI waters must have a fishing license.
-USVI does not require a licence.
+It is a legal requirement that anyone over the age of 18 putting a line in BVI waters must have a fishing license.
+Fines range to 6 figures, confiscation of fishing equipment and the boat.
+USVI does not require a license.

-We do not recommend that the local fish be eaten by our guests due to the possibility the fish having Ciguatera.
-Ciguatera is a foodborne illness which is poisonous to humans caused by eating marine species whose flesh is contaminated with a toxin known as ciguatoxin, which is present in many microorganisms living in tropical waters.
-Fish for eating will be purchased by your crew.
+We do not recommend eating your catch due to the possibility that the fish may be infected with Ciguatera.
+Ciguatera is a food-borne illness which is poisonous to humans.
+The poisoning is caused by eating marine species whose flesh is contaminated with a toxin known as ciguatoxin, which is present in many microorganisms living in tropical waters.

 Insurance:

-Sailing Directions urges you to insure your upcoming trip.
-We are pleased to offer coverage from CSA Travel and Travel Guard International.
 While we hope that your trip is relaxing and worry-free, we remind you that situations may arise before departure or during your trip over which you have no control.
 Having travel insurance can be a valuable asset.

-CSA Travel Insurance
+Travel Insurance Comparison

 Travel Guard